Writing Center FAQ

 Where is the Writing Center?

-The Writing Center at Lincoln Center is located on the third floor of the Lowenstein Building.
-Our room is off the silent lounge across from the elevator.
-The Writing Center at Rose Hill is Walsh Library, Reference Area (Rm 121).
+The Writing Center at Lincoln Center is located at Quinn Library, Room 233.
+The Writing Center at Rose Hill is in the Walsh Library, Reference Area, Room 121.

 When does the Writing Center open for the semester?

-The Writing Center opens each semester on the first or second day of classes.
-The Writing Center closes each semester before reading days start.
+The Writing Center opens each semester (including summer sessions) on the second day of classes.
+The Writing Center closes each semester sometime during the Finals week.

 Is the Writing Center open during Finals Week?